St. Paul's Episcopal Church (Point of Rocks, Maryland): History

 Members of St. Mark's Parish in nearby Petersville successfully petitioned for the creation of a new parish by the name of St. Paul's in 1841.
 The congregation met in an old tobacco house until the completion of the church, which was built in 1842 and consecrated in 1843.
 Land for the church was donated by John Weitz and Col. David Duvall, who each gave half an acre.

 During the Civil War the church's furnishings were stripped by Union troops who were using the church as a hospital.
-After the passage of the Tucker Act, the church vestry successfully sued the U.S. government in the U.S. Court of Claims for $1000 damages, which hwas used for restoration.
+After the passage of the Tucker Act, the church vestry successfully sued the U.S. government in the U.S. Court of Claims for $1000 damages, which was used for restoration.

 In 1882 inquiries began into the construction of a new chapel, also named St. Paul's.
 After floods of the Potomac River, the vestry moved the chapel to high ground, and it was consecrated in 1912 as the Church of the Holy Trinity.
 Liturgical activity migrated there, and by the 1920s St. Paul's was only used twice a year.
 As the years progressed, however, Holy Trinity proved more difficult to maintain, and on May 22, 1966, it was closed permanently, with the congregation returning to St. Paul's after extensive renovations.
 It was rededicated October 5, 1969 by Bishop Harry Lee Dall, and in 1974, the Diocese of Maryland sold Holy Trinity to a Baptist congregation.